About Us

 William Dobson & Niamh Fleming-Farrell, Aaliya's Books owners, September 2016

-Of course, like so many of our neighbours on Gouraud Street and in the surrounding areas, we've endured the hardships of Lebanon's recent past — from currency collapse, to pandemic lockdown, to the devastation of the Aug.
-4, 2020, port explosion, to fuel and electricity shortages ….
-The last even forced our closure for a time in 2021.
-But through it all we've ducked and dived and rethought and reassessed and reconfigured.
-Alongside our team, we strive within the walls of Aaliya's Books to reflect a world we'd like to live in — one that's welcoming, inclusive, kind, creative and inquisitive.
+Of course, like so many of our neighbours on Gouraud Street and in the surrounding areas, we've faced the many hardships of Lebanon's recent past — from currency collapse, to pandemic lockdown, to the devastation of the Aug.
+4, 2020, port explosion, to fuel and electricity shortages …. to the war between Hezbollah and Israel between October 2023 and November 2024.